Circle of Hope Counseling Services, End the Stigma

 What is Reactive Attachment Disorder?

-relationships.
+What is Reactive Attachment Disorder?
+RAD is a condition in which individuals have difficulty forming loving, lasting relationships.
 Let me tell you; this is HARD.
 Seemingly, on the outside, things look great.
 However, at home, it is like living in a nightmare.
 Sadly, this is a nightmare you do not ever wake up from.
 Sometimes, it can be manageable.
 For instance, medication for moods and sleep can help sometimes.
 However, their body starts building resistance to medications, so trial and error become the norm.

 Some General Traits